RudneiBertolJr/ansible-satellite6-installer/README.md

 - Register the server to the RHSM customer portal.
 - Configure a Satellite subscription.
 - Configure the Satellite repositories.
-  Note: Satellite 6.2 is installed with Puppet 3, Satellite 6.3 is installed with Puppet 4 and Satellite 6.5 with Puppet 5.
+  Note: Satellite 6.2 is installed with Puppet 3, Satellite 6.3 is installed with Puppet 4 and Satellite 6.4 & 6.5 with Puppet 5.
 - Enable the satellite services in the firewall.
 - Update the machine.
 - Install the Satellite packages.
 - Install the Satellite with the default parameters.
+- Create the manifest to the Satellite on the Customer portal.
 - Import the manifest to the Satellite.
-- Update the manifest with the customer portal.
 - Configure the packages default policy to on_demand
 - Enable the Red Hat Enterprise Linux 7 kickstart on the Satellite Server.
 - Enable the Red Hat Enterprise Linux 7 products on the Satellite Server.